run-ai/docs/docs/admin/admin-ui-setup/templates.md

 7. In the *Data sources* pane, select a data source.
 Press *New data source* to add a new data source to the system.
 8. In the *General* pane, choose to add the following:

     * Auto-deletion&mdash;the time after which a workload that has completed or failed will be deleted.
-Press *+Auto-deletion* then configure the time in days, hours, minutes, and seconds.
+Press *+Auto-deletion* then configure the time in days, hours, minutes, and seconds. (default = 30 days)
     * Annotation&mdash;press *+ Annotation* then enter a name and a value.
 You can add multiple annotations by pressing the *+ Annotation*.
     * Label&mdash;press *+Label* then enter a name and a value.
 You can add multiple labels by pressing the *+Label*.